conserelena/NCC_plankton_hypoxia/code/README_scripts.md

 #### Analysis scripts

-`random_forest_abundance.R` contains the code used for generating random forest models for abundance, from the data
+`random_forest_abundance.R` contains the code used for generating random forest models for abundance, from the data cleaned and concatenated in `data_concat.R`.
+Model outputs are placed into `./results/rf_models/`, and accumulated local effects plots are saved into `./figs/rf_models`.

 #### Figure generating scripts